COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Backlog.md

 ## Who is doing it
 Lucas
 ## User Story
-To allow for the user to find their parkign location if they have parked in a parking structe we want to show the elevation to help them.
+To allow for the user to find their parking location if they have parked in a parking structure we want to show the elevation to help them.
 ## Tasks
 * Research how to do this and if it is possible to implement into our code.